NipunSi/BusBuddy/README.md

 ### Bus Buddy

-Bus Buddy allows users to find bus routes to their destinations all across the Livermore-Amador Valley.
+Bus Buddy allows users to find bus routes to destinations all across the Livermore-Amador Valley.
 Simply enter a destination and choose a route to see where you need to go and where your bus is.

 ### How it works

 The app uses the Google Directions API to find possible routes between the origin and destination addresses.
-From there is uses the 511.org Open Transit Data to find the locations of the required buses.
+From there it uses the 511.org Open Transit Data API to find the locations of the required buses.

 <br />

 ## Concepts used

 * MVC Architecture
-* Storyboard and AutoLayour
+* Storyboard and AutoLayout
 * Working with networking and JSON data
 * CoreLocation and MapKit

 ### Features:

+- [x] Use User's Location as Origin
 - [x] Route Selection
-- [x] Polyline and Annotations
+- [x] Map Polyline and Annotations
 - [x] Live Bus Location and Distance

 <br />